Note: Our Deep Rock Galactic: Gunner’s Guide has been updated to reflect Season 2.

 • Dash: As you’re the least mobile of the four classes, it’s imperative you don’t get cornered and overwhelmed.
 This lets you easily get out of danger and get some breathing room.

 • Field Medic: Your Shield Generator won’t last forever.
 The sooner you can get someone up the better.
-Plus, the free rez is always amazing for emergency situations.
+Plus, the free revive is always amazing for emergency situations.

 • Iron Will: Sometimes everything just goes to hell and everyone goes down trying to get each other up.
 Activate this, throw out a Shield Generator, and get someone else up.
 Your team might just make it with this second chance.